Kenny-Frias/Resume-Parser/README.md

 Recruiters can click on the recruiter button to open the recruiter dashboard.
 There they can search for **keywords** which will filter and only show resume containing the keywords.

 ![recruiter demo video](https://github.com/TristanPinzari/Resume-Parser/blob/main/ezgif-5-08538d3d55.gif)

-## Hurdles

-1. This was our first time using React, Node, and Firebase
-2. Finding a good PDF API was difficult since many had little documentation and many bugs
-3. Displaying the original PDF instead of the text file was tricky

-## Future Iterations

-1. add authentication to access the recruiter and applicant dashboards

 ## How to Run